vPeteWalker/midway/files/files.rst

    - Under *File Analytics Instalation Binary (.Qcow2)*, click **Choose File** to choose the downloaded QCOW file.
    - Click **Upload Now** after choosing the files.

 #.
+Click **Install** once the upload has completed.

+#.
 Do the following in the indicated fields:

    - **Name**: Enter a name for the File Analytics VM (AVM).
-   - **Storage Container**: select a storage container from the dropdown.
+   - **Storage Container**: Select a storage container from the dropdown.
 The dropdown only displays file server storage containers.
-   - **Network List**: Select a VLAN.
+   - **Network List**: Select VLAN.

-#. (optional) Check the **Show Advanced Settings** box and do the following in the indicated fields.

-   - Memory (GiB): Enter the memory capacity for the Analytics VM.
-   - VCPUs: Enter the number of vCPUs.
-   - Cores: Enter the number of cores.
-   - DNS Resolver IP: Enter a coma-separated list of DNS resolver IPs.
-   - NTP Servers: Enter a comma-separated list of NTP servers.

 #.
 Click **Deploy**.

 Enabling Files Analytics
 ++++++++++++++++++++++++

 #.
-Within the *File Server* view in Prism, select the target file server.
+Within the *File Server* dashboard, select the target file server.

-#.
-Click **Manage roles** to add a file server admin user.

 #.
 In the *File Server* view, select the target file server and click **File Analytics** in the tabs bar.